-I’m a PhD Student at Stanford University (advised by Prof. Matthias Ihme).
+I graduated with a PhD at Stanford University (advised by Prof. Matthias Ihme).
 I was also a Graduate Fellow (‘23) at the Stanford Institute for Human-Centered AI, and have affiliations with the Center for Open and REproducible Science, Predictive Science Academic Alliance Program, and Stanford Flow Physics and Computational Engineering Group.

-My research improves our understanding of the science behind rocket propulsion and novel energy systems with Machine Learning, AI for Science, and High-Performance Computing techniques.
+My thesis focused on improving our understanding of the science behind rocket propulsion and novel energy systems with Machine Learning, AI for Science, and High-Performance Computing techniques.

 I’ve also curated terabytes of high-fidelity 3D fluid data at [https://blastnet.github.io/].